OpenPS3/DRP3/README.md

 <h2 align="center">Show what you're playing on your PlayStation® 3 on Discord</h2>

 ## Requirements
-- PlayStation® 3 on the same network
+- Computer & PlayStation® 3 on the same network
-- Firmware: HFW/HEN or CFW
+- Firmware: any version that runs webMAN MOD
-- webMAN MOD version 1.47.45
+- webMAN MOD (Tested on 1.47.45)
-- Java 17+
+- Java 17+ (Java 21 Recommended)

 ## Warnings
 - This program relies on webMAN MOD — major updates may break compatibility